juba97/CSharp/README.md

 ```

-# Committing changes in git and pushing to a gitHub repository
+# Committing changes in git and pushing to a github repository
 FirstCommand:
 ```sh
 $ ls